anhcraft/config/docs/Internal.md

 - A field can override a property claim by prior fields.
 This supports inheritance and embedding.

 #### Property list
-- A list of declared properties is called _local property list_
+- A list of declared properties is called _declared property list_
 - A list of declared, inherited and embedded properties is called _effective property list_
-- Effective property list might be different from local property list in which:
+- Effective property list might be different from declared property list in which:
   - It might introduce additional properties due to inheritance and embedding
   - It might have different mapping to fields due to property overriding